leandrorodrigues00/gcc-find-a-friend-web/README.md

 In addition, it also includes a dedicated section for animal welfare organizations to register their pets for adoption,which is accomplished through a login page and a route for authentication on the server, as well as a refresh token strategy.

 **Note:** In order to use the application, you'll need to run both the server and the web application.
-Before launching the web app, make sure to install the API by following the steps provided in this repository:[Find A Friend API](https://github.com/leandrorodrigues00/gcc-find-a-friend-api), the api already has a small database with pets registered for the city of São Paulo.
+Before launching the web app, make sure to install the API by following the steps provided in this repository:[Find A Friend API](https://github.com/leandrorodrigues00/gcc-find-a-friend-api).

 ## 🖥 Project Demonstration